michaelerb/misc-code/README.md

 # misc-code
-Miscellaneous code to do specific tasks, written by Michael Erb.
+Miscellaneous code to do specific tasks, written by Michael Erb, postdoctoral scholar at Northern Arizona University.

 All code is presented as-is, without guarantee of any kind.
 If you notice any error, please email Michael.Erb@nau.edu.